hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 The default example provided on the provider page can be used to deploy memorystore [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/redis_instance).
 The host output of the resource can then be provided to the terraform module in order to configure connectivity.

+You may consider using other options in the configuration depending on your requirements, such as including the **auth_enabled** flag set to true, which must then be accompanied by including an additional TFE configuration item called **redis_password** set to the value returned in the **auth_string** attribute from the memorystore resource.

 ##